-Viable agricultural land is being lost to development and there are growing land use conflicts between agricultural and non-agricultural land uses in Nova Scotia.
+Viable agricultural land is being lost to development and there are growing land use conflicts between agricultural and non-agricultural land uses.
 Planning can help to both protect agricultural land for future generations, as well as prevent land use conflicts by ensuring proper setback distances and other regulatory controls.